Niweera/react-with-jwt-auth/README.md

 3. Define components in `/src/components/` directory
 4. Define routes in `/src/App.js` file
 5. Change `/package.json` file as per requirements
+6. Add your Google reCAPTCHA v2 Site-Key in `/src/components/pages/Login.js` follow [Official Google reCAPTCHA Documentation](https://developers.google.com/recaptcha/docs/display)
-6. If you want to host the API in Google-App-Engine, create a project in GAE and follow the [Official Travis-CI Documentation](https://docs.travis-ci.com/user/deployment/google-app-engine/)
+7. If you want to host the API in Google-App-Engine, create a project in GAE and follow the [Official Travis-CI Documentation](https://docs.travis-ci.com/user/deployment/google-app-engine/)
-7. To specify the env variables in Travis-CI follow the [Official Travis-CI Documentation](https://docs.travis-ci.com/user/environment-variables/)
+8. To specify the env variables in Travis-CI follow the [Official Travis-CI Documentation](https://docs.travis-ci.com/user/environment-variables/)
-8. To specify the Google-App-Engine `/app.yaml` file follow the [Official Google App Engine Documentation](https://cloud.google.com/appengine/docs/standard/nodejs/config/appref)
+9. To specify the Google-App-Engine `/app.yaml` file follow the [Official Google App Engine Documentation](https://cloud.google.com/appengine/docs/standard/nodejs/config/appref)
-9. To specify the Google-App-Engine `/dispatch.yaml` file follow the [Official Google App Engine Documentation](https://cloud.google.com/appengine/docs/standard/nodejs/reference/dispatch-yaml)
+10. To specify the Google-App-Engine `/dispatch.yaml` file follow the [Official Google App Engine Documentation](https://cloud.google.com/appengine/docs/standard/nodejs/reference/dispatch-yaml)
-10. Done.
+11. Done.
 Test your App in local environment by [http://localhost:PORT](http://localhost:PORT)
-11. Publish your repo to GitHub and Travis-CI will do the rest... ["rest" means that it will deploy the `ReactJS` app to Google App Engine.]
+12. Publish your repo to GitHub and Travis-CI will do the rest... ["rest" means that it will deploy the `ReactJS` app to Google App Engine.]

 ## Meta